zouppen/pumpunjuksautin/juksutil/README.md

 Synchronize clock of JuksOS device.
 Sets also DST transition table.
 Supply the desired time zone with `-z` or otherwise your computer zone is used.

+The command outputs nothing on success.
+To verify it, you may run `juksutil get-time`.

 ### send